PawelIsMe/vidaa4ha/README.md

       - ./config.yaml:/app/config.yaml:ro
       - ./certs:/root/.config/pyvidaa/certs:ro
 ```
-3. Create a file named **'config.yaml'** and write [this](#configuration)
+3. Create a file named `config.yaml` and write [this](#configuration)
-4. Create a folder named **'certs'** and add the client TLS certificates extracted from the VIDAA app.
+4. Create a folder named `certs` and add the client TLS certificates extracted from the VIDAA app.
 These certificates are required for communication with the TV.
 See the full guide [here](#obtaining-the-client-certificate) for detailed instructions on how to obtain them.
 5. Open terminal in main folder and type:
 ```
 docker compose up -d